llvm/llvm-project/clang/docs/LanguageExtensions.rst

 value, is ``unsigned char``.

-Use ``__has_feature(objc_fixed_enum)`` to determine whether support for fixed underlying types is available in Objective-C.
+Use ``__has_feature(objc_fixed_enum)`` to determine whether support for fixed underlying types is available in Objective-C

-Use ``__has_extension(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C.
+Use ``__has_extension(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C prior to C23

+Use ``__has_feature(c_fixed_enum)`` to determine whether support for fixed underlying types is available in C23 and later

 Interoperability with C++11 lambdas
 -----------------------------------